Mathshyun/swpp202501-assignment2/README.md

-# swpp202501-assignment2
+# 2025-1 Software Development Principles and Practices
-2025-1 Software Development Principles and Practices
+By Sehyun Kim